SMZR 25x200 / N52 - magnetic roller

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.
+- Wide application in modern technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and very modern machines.

 Disadvantages of neodymium magnets: